whisperrnote/whisperrchat-b82a8ded/QUICK_START_WEB3.md

 ┌──────────────────────────────────────┐
 │  ✅ Success!                          │
-│  Welcome to WhisperChat               │
+│  Welcome to Tenchat               │
 └──────────────────────────────────────┘
 ```